seastan/lotr-lcg-set-generator/README.md

   Once completed, close Strange Eons (wait until it finished packing the project).
 - `python run_after_se.py`

-For debugging purposes you can also run these steps using the Jupyter notebook:
+For debugging purposes you can also run these steps using the Jupyter notebook (it doesn't use parallelism):

 - `.\env\Scripts\activate.bat` (Windows) or `source env/bin/activate` (Mac)
 - `jupyter notebook`